godwokenrises/godwoken-doc/docs/intro.md

    }
    ```

-6. Update the UI file
+6. Update the UI file.
     Update the main UI in the file `~/projects/blockchain-workshop-ethereum-simple/src/ui/app.tsx`.
 Add the following lines in the main dependency importation section of the file:

     ```